ProvableHQ/leo/docs/rfc/001-initial-strings.md

 The main difference is that this syntax does not support the Rust `STRING_CONTINUE` syntax.
 In this syntax a backslash may not be followed by a newline, and newlines have no special handling.
 Another differences is that this syntax does **not** permit the empty string `""`.
+Also, this syntax does not allow underbars in Unicode escapes in string literals.

 The type of a string literal is `[char; N]`, where `N` is the length of the string measured in characters, i.e. the size of the array.
-Note that there is no notion of Unicode encoding (e.g. UTF-8) that applies to string literals.
+Note that in this language design there is no notion of Unicode encoding (e.g. UTF-8) that applies to string literals.

 The rationale for not introducing a new type for strings initially,